 - Serve as project coordinator of multidisciplinary teams assigned to prepare staff environmental documents.

-3. Demonstrated ability to actively participate in meetings and technical sessions with regard to construction, engineering economics, geology and soils, sediment transport, water quality, river hydrology, groundwater, and marine environment related matters with attorneys, engineers, hydrologists, and biologists from licensees, license applicants, local, state, and federal agencies, and members of the public.
+- Plan and execute meetings on highly complex environmental engineering, economics, flow and reservoir operation, geology and soils, sediment transport, water quality, river hydrology, groundwater, and marine and freshwater environment matters with attorneys, engineers, hydrologists, and biologists from licensees, applicants for license, and local, state, and federal agencies.

 Duties and responsibilities will be of less complexity at the GS-11/12 levels.